priscillaoclark/bv-bank-bias-testing/docs/run_bias_test_guide.md

    - Incorporates statistical context into the analysis

 6. **Results Storage**:
-   - Saves all analysis results to MongoDB and local files
+   - Saves all analysis results to local JSON files in the `db_files/results` directory
    - Generates unique IDs for all artifacts

 ## Output Files